Our Fall Production: the LAST Saturday/Sunday Weekend!

-Smart, thoughtful, deeply moving, said by some to be Stoppard’s greatest play, Arcadia explores time, change, love, loss and the inscrutability of objects.
+Tom Stoppard, the author of Rosencrantz and Guildenstern Are Dead and the screenplay for Shakespeare in Love, has surpassed himself in Arcadia.
+Funny, smart, and witty, like all his plays, Arcadia is also thoughtful and deeply moving, said by some to be Stoppard’s greatest play.
+Arcadia explores time, change, love, loss and the inscrutability of objects.
 Our play will open on November 8th and run on Saturdays and Sundays for three weekends through November 23rd. at University Church, 5655 S. University Avenue, and tickets are on sale here.
-Don’t miss it.

 Advance tickets are $10; tickets at the door will be $12, so it pays to buy in advance.
 Simply select the performance you wish to attend and click on the “Add to Cart” button below; that will take you to a page where you can select the number of tickets you wish to buy and complete your purchase.
 Tickets bought here will be treated as “Will Call” to be picked up at the door at the time of the performance.
 You will not receive a ticket in advance.
 Please try to arrive at least 15 minutes before curtain to pick up your tickets - earlier if you want to be sure of getting your choice of the best seats.
+For our record keeping, the advance ticket option for the day of each performance will be removed sometime that day before the performance; tickets will then be available at the door.
 (We offer online ticket sales through the security of Paypal.
 There is a $0.50 per ticket fee to offset Paypal’s charges.)

 Friday Staged Readings

 (To learn more about our monthly series of Friday Staged Readings and how you can get involved, and for a schedule of upcoming readings, click here.)